-- Graduated from Northern Arizona University in Business Administration in 1992. - Joined Commercial Bank in 1993, beginning his career in corporate banking as relationship officer; promoted to EGM, Corporate Banking Officer in January 2009. - Currently EGM, Strategic Clients.
+- Graduated from Northern Arizona University with a degree in Business Administration in 1992. - Joined Commercial Bank in 1993, beginning his career in corporate banking as relationship officer; promoted to EGM, Corporate Banking Officer in January 2009. - Currently EGM, Strategic Clients.